Trip Leader Instructions

 Nominate an Emergency Contact

-Insert name and contact number of person who can be contacted in order to provide emergency services with a detailed trip plan in the event of an overdue party.
-This emergency contact should be a reliable person who will not panic, if they are required to ring the Police and report you as ‘overdue’ from the nominated trip.
+Record the name and contact number of person who can be contacted in order to provide emergency services with a detailed trip plan in the event of an overdue party on the Activity Register.
+This emergency contact should be a reliable person who will not panic if they are required to ring the Police and report you as ‘overdue’ from the nominated trip.

 Inform the Emergency Contact

-Provide the emergency contact with detailed Trip Intentions, a link to the For Emergency Contacts page and phone numbers for walks committee members or the Club Information sheet.
+Provide the emergency contact with detailed Trip Intentions, a link to the For Emergency Contacts page and phone numbers for walks committee members from the Club Information sheet.

 Let the Walks Committee Know Who is on the Trip